 We may share your data with third parties, including third-party service providers and any sub-contractors of those service providers where required by law, or where we have a legitimate interest in doing so.

 We require third parties to respect the security of your data and to treat it in accordance with the law.
+We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We use a company called Campaign Monitor to manage our database of newsletter subscribers and send out newsletters on our behalf.
 Sometimes, Campaign Monitor stores data outside the EEA.
 Where it does so, we have ensured that it takes steps to ensure adequate security measures to protect your data.

 We use Google Analytics to measure web traffic performance and understand how different types of visitors use the website, to increase the level of data insights we get for the purposes of strategy development.
 This behavioural data is co-owned by Google.
-More details about cookies can be found in our cookie policy.
+More details about cookies can be found in our Cookie policy.

-Other than in relation to Campaign Monitor, detailed above, neither we nor any of our third party suppliers envisage transferring your personal data outside the EU.
+Other than in relation to Campaign Monitor, detailed above, neither we nor any of our third party suppliers envisage transferring your personal data outside the UK.
 If the position changes, we will let you know and also let you know of the safeguards we will be putting in place to keep your personal data secure.

 8. How long will we retain your personal data?

-We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 Details of retention periods for different aspects of your personal data are available in our Records Management Policy which is available from the DPM.
-To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
+To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting, or other requirements.

 9. What are your rights and obligations as a data subject?